 - Pregnancy education and training

-Many therapeutic approaches have shown to be useful in substance use disorder in pregnant women.
+Many therapeutic approaches have shown to be useful in substance use disorder.
 Contingency management uses rewards to encourage positive choices and behaviors.
-Motivational interviewing helps women who are pregnant accept their situation and change their behaviors.
+Motivational interviewing helps people accept their situation and change their behaviors.

-Cognitive behavioral therapy helps pregnant women learn the reasons they are where they are.
-Women learn to change their negative thinking, feelings, and behaviors and replace them with healthy ones.
+Cognitive behavioral therapy (CBT) can assist people who are going through substance abuse treatment as they work to end addiction in their lives.
+This therapy method helps people learn the reasons they are where they are.
+Individuals in therapy can learn to change their negative thinking, feelings, and behaviors and replace them with healthy ones.

 North Jersey Recovery Center Helping Women Get Sober